uzilan/instant-bingo/CODING_STANDARDS.md

 - **Atomic commits**: Make commits that represent a single logical change
 - **Branch naming**: Use descriptive branch names that indicate the purpose
 - **Clean history**: Keep commit history clean and logical
+- **Manual deployment**: Never commit or deploy automatically - only when explicitly requested by the user

 ## Tools and Automation
 - **ESLint**: Use ESLint for code quality and consistency